joseph-flinn/site/frontend/posts/consuming-books.md

 ```
 ## xxiii
-Early success comes with the risk of losing oneself in the out-sizing of role
+Early success comes with the risk of losing oneself in the out-sizing of the role
-that is has in one’s identity.
+that it has in one's identity.

 ## 2
-Ego is the need to better than others, more than others, recognized as more
+Ego is the need to be better than others, more than others, being recognized as more
 important than others--past the actual benefit that any of these might actually
 have

 ## 3
 Ego prevents a direct connection to the world around us, to the people around us
-and it is this that inhibits collaboration and success, however one might define
+and it is this that inhibits collaboration and success, however one might define one's success.
-their success.

 ## 4
 “If you start believing in your greatness, it is the death of your creativity”